stemtazoo/streamlit_app/examples/reliability/README.md

 # create a line chart
-This is an application creating a line chart of reliability
+This is an application creating a line chart of reliability.